RedisLabs/redislabs-docs/content/rs/databases/auto-tiering/quickstart.md

 docker run -d --cap-add sys_resource --name rp -p 8443:8443 -p 12000:12000 redislabs/redis:latest
 ```

-## Set up a cluster and enable Redis on Flash
+## Set up a cluster and enable Auto Tiering

 1. Direct your browser to `https://localhost:8443/` on the host machine to
 see the Redis Enterprise Software admin console.
 Select the